Surname inflection: Controversy surrounding uninflected surnames

-The argument for inflection is usually that in Czech it is not easy to inflect or otherwise apply uninflected surnames according to feminine patterns and it is not possible to use masculine patterns.
-Foreign surnames are also usually inflected, because the need to inflect them is current for them as well.
-Without inflection, the language would not avoid unnatural sentences like Williams porazila Schneider, in which the subject cannot be distinguished from the object In Czech, for most types of surnames, the gender of its bearer can be immediately recognized from the name, which often cannot be ensured without inflection.
-Of course, the meaning of the sentence can be completed by description, but the torso remains, e.g. "Tenistka Williams porazila soupeřku Schneider" (Female tennis player Williams defeated her opponent Schneider) In the case when a woman has two surnames, from a linguistic point of view it is appropriate to inflect both If only the second surname is inflected, e.g. when the model Kateřina Průšová was named Kateřina Konvalinka Průšová, the uninflected surname can be mistaken for a middle name.
+The argument for inflection is usually that in Czech it is not easy to apply uninflected surnames to feminine patterns and it is not possible to use masculine patterns.
+Without inflection, the language would encounter unnatural sentences like Williams porazila Schneider, in which the subject cannot be distinguished from the object.
+In Czech, for most types of surnames, the gender of its bearer can be immediately recognized from the name, which often cannot be ensured without inflection.
+The meaning of the sentence can be completed by description, but the torso remains, e.g. "Tenistka Williams porazila soupeřku Schneider" (Female tennis player Williams defeated her opponent Schneider).
+When a woman has two surnames, linguists consider it appropriate to inflect both.
+If only the second surname is inflected (e.g., when the model Kateřina Průšová was named Kateřina Konvalinka Průšová), the uninflected surname can be mistaken for a middle name.